coinxp/exchange/README.md

  the only thing required is very simple, similar to install a software on a computer.
  Only, in this case, you will deploy a kubernetes service on a kubernetes service using helm.
  The kubernetes service is available as a software package in CoinXP's public repository [coinxp/helm](https://github.com/coinxp/helm).
     - Install helm client.
-Instructions can be found here [nstalling Helm](https://helm.sh/docs/using_helm/#installing-helm).
+Instructions can be found here [installing Helm](https://helm.sh/docs/using_helm/#installing-helm).
     - Clone the [coinxp/helm](https://github.com/coinxp/helm) repository.
         ```
         cd helm/charts/nodeosd